NYC Kids RISE

 NYC Kids RISE, in partnership with the City of New York and the Department of Education, started the NYC Kids RISE Save for College Program to empower families to begin saving and planning for college from their child’s very first days of school.

 The NYC Kids RISE Save for College Program provides families, schools, and communities with a way to work together to save for their children’s futures.
-It’s a scholarship and savings program designed to make college more accessible and achievable for all NYC public school students, starting with all kindergartners in School District 30 in Queens—regardless of their family’s income or immigration status.
+It’s a scholarship and savings program designed to make college more accessible and achievable for all NYC public school students, starting with all kindergartners, first-, and second-graders in School District 30 in Queens—regardless of their family’s income or immigration status.

 By providing upfront scholarships for every eligible student and the tools and information for families to develop their own college savings plans, the Save for College Program empowers families to build a foundation for their child’s future.
 The Save for College Program will also engage the entire community to help our children realize their college dreams.